cnfeat/blog.io/tags.md

 1. Choose a key word
 2. Click it
-3. Relative materials will bump up to the top
+3. This page will be relocated to the postion of relative materials
 4. Just have a try!

 ##Key word list